Gizra/drupal-starter/web/themes/custom/server_theme/README.md

 # Theme Development

+To learn about theme directory structure and commands to compile and watch changes, see the "Theme Development" section of the [project README.md](../../../../README.md)
 ## The directory structure
  - `src/` - put all source stylesheets images, fonts, etc here.
  - `dist/` - `.gitignore`-ed path where the compiled / optimized files live,